-1. Obtain the operating characteristics of dc machines, transformers and Induction motors.

-2. Examine the relationship between torque, speed, voltage and Current for various types of motor & amp; generator connections in no-load and loaded configurations.

-3. Predict, by calculation, the performance of dc machines Motor & amp; Generator.

-4. Analyze and select appropriate dc machines & amp; ac machines for given applications.

-5. The working of a transformer, wattmeter and DC Motors, ACMotors are apparent to the students.
-Theycould practically visualize & amp; can correlate with what they have studied in theory and grasp theconcepts well.
+- 1. Obtain the operating characteristics of dc machines, transformers and Induction motors. - 2.
+Examine the relationship between torque, speed, voltage and Current for various types ofmotor & Samp; generator connections in no-load and loaded configurations. - 3.
+Predict, by calculation, the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of dc machines Motor & Department of the performance of the - 4.
+Analyze and select appropriate dc machines & amp; ac machines for given applications. - 5.
+The working of a transformer, wattmeter and DC Motors, ACMotors are apparent to the students.
+Theycould practically visualize & DC motors, accordance with what they have studied in theory and grasp theconcepts well.